gawel/aiocron/README.rst

     ...         print(res)
     >>> asyncio.get_event_loop().run_forever()

-Finally you can use it as a «sleep» coroutine.
+Finally you can use it as a sleep coroutine.
 The following will wait until next hour::

     >>> yield from crontab('0 * * * *').next()